FGMEMBERS/Boeing314/Models/ReadmeClipper.txt

 Known problems Panam livery
 ---------------------------
-- since the livery is not a skin, it would be difficult to repaint it.
+- the livery is difficult to repaint (not a skin).
 - the wing color was somewhere between yellow and red.
 - the fuselage seemed to be a metallic grey blue.
 - the yellow strips behind the engines seem to be not systematic.